-- A. Service providers shall regularly communicate with referring agencies/Court Counselors. - B. A written progress report shall be submitted to the Court Counselor no less than every 30 days.
-The report shall include, at a minimum, a summary of progress to date, areas of concern, prognosis, additional comments, and documentation of ongoing, informal dialogue as needed between the Court Counselor, iuvenile(s), the parent(s)/legal guardian(s), and the service provider. - NOTE: When progress reports are submitted by email, if not encrypted, the provider must follow protocol to protect the confidentiality of each juvenile including, but not limited to, using the first initial and last name of juveniles.
+- A. Service providers shall regularly communicate with referring agencies/Court Counselors. - B. For referrals from Juvenile Court Services, a written progress report shall be submitted to the referring Court Counselor no less than every 30 days.
+The report shall include, at a minimum, a summary of progress to date, areas of concern, prognosis, additional comments, and documentation of ongoing, informal dialogue as needed between the Court Counselor, juvenile(s), the parent(s)/legal guardian(s), and the service provider.

+Note: When progress reports are submitted by email, if not encrypted, the provider must follow protocol to protect the confidentiality of each juvenile including, but not limited to, using the first initial and last name of juveniles.